arvidn/libtorrent/docs/extension_protocol.rst

 extensions
 ==========

-These extensions all operates within the `extension protocol`_.
+These extensions all operates within the `extension protocol for bittorrent`_.
 The name of the extension is the name used in the extension-list packets, and the payload is the data in the extended message (not counting the length-prefix, message-id nor extension-id).

-.. _`extension protocol`: extension_protocol.html

 Note that since this protocol relies on one of the reserved bits in the handshake, it may be incompatible with future versions of the mainline